HMR1200 - Electric trowel Vevor - Free user manual and instructions

 8.2 Lifting Bale

-8.2 Lifting Bale Continued
+8.2 Lifting Bale (Continued)

-This section is intended to assist the operator with the initial start-up walk-behind trowel.
+This section is intended to assist the operator with the initial start-up of the walk-behind trowel.
 It is extremely important that this section be read carefully before attempting to use the trowel in the field.

 DO NOT use your trowel until this section is thoroughly understood.